Kanegraffiti/3mtt-Capstone/README.md

 - Save movies to personal watchlists (multiple lists supported)
 - Rate and review movies
 - Responsive mobile‑first UI built with React and Tailwind CSS

-## Project Status
-The app is still in early development.
-It works on Termux and Android, and most core features are in place.
-MongoDB integration is coming soon, so we estimate the project is about **40% complete**.

 ## Setup
 1. Clone the repository and install dependencies for both `server` and `client`: